The Louisiana Teaching and Certification Resource

 Louisiana Teachers Licensing Application Process

-- Verification of an applicants bachelor’s degree
+- Verification of bachelor’s degree

-- Submission of completed application with non-refundable processing fees
+- Completed application with non-refundable processing fees

 Louisiana Teacher Salary and Jobs